ChrisWiegman/kana/README.md

 - `plugins` **[]** - an array of plugins to install and activate when starting the new site.
 These are slugs from the Plugins section of WordPress.org.
 - `ssl` **false** - the default usage of the `ssl` start flag

-### Export
+### Export a sites Kana config automatically

 `kana export` will create a _.kana.json_ configuration file in your current folder exporting the configuration of the current site including PHP version, active plugins and associated options as shown above

 # Accessing the database directly

 Currently there are two methods to access the database directly.
-First, use the `phpmyadmin` flag or setting (set to true) to add an instance of [phpMyAdmin](https://www.phpmyadmin.net) to your site.
-You can access this by appending **\*phpmyadmin-** to the beginning of your site domain.
-For example, if your site can get found at https://mysupersite.sites.kana.li you can access phpMyAdmin at https://phpmyadmin-mysupersite.sites.kana.li if you have enabled phpMyAdmin at site start.
+First you can access the database via PhpMyAdmin by running `kana open --phpmyadmin` for the site in question.

 You can also access the database directly by viewing the database port with `docker ps` and using the database port and the following configuration in the app of your choice: